 The Assassin’s Creed franchise is a bit like The Bold and The Beautiful.
 While the latter was a soap opera that had everyone sleeping around with everyone else, the former has a story that’s convoluted enough to make the events of Ocean’s Twelve seem understandable in just one viewing.
-Both of them have something in common, you end up wondering, “what the fuck is going on?”.
+Both of them have something in common, you end up wondering, “what the hell is going on?”.

 And you’d think that after four games in the series and a ton of spin-offs that Assassin’s Creed would be done and dusted with.
 But much like The Bold and The Beautiful it’s got enough going on to keep you interested.